 To start earning a public pension, you must have an annual income of at least SEK 20,431 (2022).
 There is also an upper income ceiling for pension entitlement corresponding to a salary of SEK 47,717 per month (2022).
 If you can withdraw a salary or net profit, you will maximise your public pension.

 The vast majority of employees receive an occupational pension from their employer, in addition to the general pension they receive from the state.
-As a business owner, you must compensate for the loss of the occupational pension by saving for your pension.
-A rule of thumb is to save about 4.5 % of your salary.
-This corresponds to what most employers pay towards their employees’ occupational pensions.
+As a business owner, you must compensate for the lack of an occupational pension by means of your own pension savings.
+A general rule of thumb is to save 4.5 % of your salary.
+This equates to what most employers pay their employees as an occupational pension.

 Deductible savings for limited companies